 - Collaborates with other board members (Interest Group and Committee Chairs) to develop opportunities for continuing education activities for the membership in addition to the annual conference, and actively seeks to sponsor worthwhile continuing education activities.

 - Reviews annually and updates the written workshop procedures as necessary.

 - Involves the Interest Group Coordinator in the process of selecting the annual conference theme, reviewing annual conference program proposals, and scheduling those sessions to optimize participation of all Interest Groups.

 - Follows current Chapter workshop guidelines.

 - One member of the CPC serves on the Conference Site Selection Committee.

 Two years; members recommended by the Vice President; appointments made by the President.

 Research and Publications Committee

-- Sponsors a biennial session on a research-related topic (such as grant writing, research design, human subjects protections, project management, publication process, etc.).
+- Sponsoring a biennial session on a research-related topic (such as grant writing, research design, human subjects protections, project management, publication process, etc.).

 Committee members will serve staggered two-year terms with the option of one additional two-year term.
 Membership on the committee will be a maximum of seven and a minimum of five.